TJohnW/postblock/README.md

 blockpost
 =========

-An open source basic forum software built on bootstrap.
+A basic open source forum software built on bootstrap.